Artist: Jake Prendez

 The UC HSI Initiative brings together researchers, practitioners, community organizations, higher education advocates and student leaders to cultivate fresh ideas and best practices as well as the political will to help campuses leverage their HSI status.

-Campus representatives: Ricardo Alcaíno (Equal Opportunity & Discrimination Prevention Office); D. Inés Casillas (Chicano Studies Institute); and Mario Castellanos (Office of Education Partnerships)
+Campus representatives: D. Inés Casillas (Chicano Studies Institute); Mario Castellanos (Office of Education Partnerships); and Veronica Fematt (Hispanic Serving Institution Director)

 UC Chicano/Latino Advisory Council (CLAC)